 Here’s a basic green smoothie recipe featuring kale, collards, or spinach, made filling and tasty with banana and avocado.

-If you’re using kale or collards, a high-speed blender is preferable to make this nice and smooth.
+If using kale or collards, a high-speed blender is preferable to make this nice and smooth.
 A regular blender is just fine for handling baby spinach.
 Banana gives this beverage heft, and half of an avocado gives this smoothie a particularly nice mouth feel.

 More about basic green smoothies

 Following the dictate, “everything in moderation” it’s a good idea to vary the kind of greens you use in your smoothies, especially if you get into the habit of making them daily.

 Spinach, kale, and collards have the best flavors for blending into greens—spinach is so mild, in fact, that if you close your eyes and just taste, you hardly know it’s there.

 A common ratio for green smoothies is about 60% fruit and 40% greens.
 It isn’t always possible to measure precisely, though a somewhat larger ratio of fruit makes the smoothie more palatable.
 Once your palate adjusts, though, there’s nothing to keep you from using more leafy greens than fruit.

 Recipe adapted from Wild About Greens by Nava Atlas.
 Photos by Susan Voisin, FatFreeVegan.